DallasMorningNews/chartwerk-editor/docs/chartwerk-backend.md

 The roots of each of these endpoints are provided to chartwerk-editor as [context](#context).

-[django-chartwerk]() utilizes the excellent django REST framework to provide a full API for Chartwerk charts and templates.
+[Django-chartwerk](https://github.com/DallasMorningNews/django-chartwerk/) utilizes the excellent [Django REST Framework](http://www.django-rest-framework.org/) to provide a full API for Chartwerk charts and templates.

 ### Context supplied to chartwerk-editor {#context}